 Applicants may be required to participate in an interview session, including a written exercise.
 Meeting minimum requirements for admission does not guarantee acceptance into the program.

-- Nurse Anesthesia Program The MS(N) Nurse Anesthesia Program admission requirements are different from the other MS(N) program requirements!
+Nurse Anesthesia Program Admission Requirements The MS(N) Nurse Anesthesia Program admission requirements are different from the other MS(N) program requirements!

-In order to be eligible for admission to the MS(N) Program, applicants must meet the following criteria:
+In order to be eligible for admission to the Nurse Administration, Nurse Educator and Family Nurse Practitioner Programs, applicants must meet the following criteria:

 - BSN from a regionally accredited college or university and nationally accredited nursing program